cyberbotics/ros2_documentation/source/Tutorials/Advanced/Simulators/Installation-Windows.rst

 Prerequisites
 -------------

+It is recommended to understand basic ROS principles covered in the beginner :doc:`../../../Tutorials`.
+In particular, :doc:`../../Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace` and :doc:`../../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package` are useful prerequisites.

 Webots is a prerequisite to use the ``webots_ros2`` package.
 You can follow the `installation procedure <https://cyberbotics.com/doc/guide/installation-procedure>`_ or `build it from sources <https://github.com/cyberbotics/webots/wiki/Windows-installation/>`_.